mostawfy/angular-form/README.md

 # Angular Form with Angular 18 and Signals Store

-This project is an implementation of an Angular form using Angular 18 and the Signals Store feature.
+This task is an implementation of an Angular reactive form using Angular 18 and the Signals Store feature.
 The Signals Store is a powerful state management solution that allows for efficient data handling and synchronization within the application.

 ## Installation